Teamwork/autocomplete/README.md

 # @teamwork/autocomplete

-An autocomplete module for all text editors and frameworks.
+An autocomplete system designed to support virtually any text editor and UI framework with minimal effort.

 ## Usage

 This is just a trivial example using [CodeMirror](https://codemirror.net/) and [Vue](https://vuejs.org/), however, you can use any other editor and framework in a similar way - `@teamwork/autocomplete` supports a few out of the box and more can be implemented easily.
-Be sure to check the `./demo` folder for more exmples, which you can try at https://teamwork.github.io/autocomplete/index.html or by running `npm start`.

 ```javascript
 import 'codemirror/lib/codemirror.css'